freeCodeCamp/devdocs/README.md

 ## We are currently searching for maintainers

-Please reach out to the community on [Gitter](https://gitter.im/FreeCodeCamp/DevDocs) if you would like to join the team!
+Please reach out to the community on [Discord](https://discord.gg/PRyKn3Vbay) if you would like to join the team!

 Keep track of development news:

-* Join the contributor chat room on [Gitter](https://gitter.im/FreeCodeCamp/DevDocs)
+* Join the devdocs chat room on [Discord](https://discord.gg/PRyKn3Vbay)
 * Watch the repository on [GitHub](https://github.com/freeCodeCamp/devdocs/subscription)
 * Follow [@DevDocs](https://twitter.com/DevDocs) on Twitter